dzieciou/curl-logger/README.md

 * First major release with stable public API
 * Provided a way to force target platform of generated curl command
-* Backward-incompatible change: `CurlLoggingRestAssuredConfigBuilder` replaced with `CurlRestAssuredConfigFactory` that uses `Options` class to configure curl generation process.
+* Backward-incompatible change: `CurlLoggingRestAssuredConfigBuilder` replaced with `CurlLoggingRestAssuredConfigFactory` that uses `Options` class to configure curl generation process.

 0.7: